tdesposito/Website-Template/README.md

 and use IT to create and configure your new project.

 This is **VERY MUCH** a work in progress.
 See [the Road Map](ROADMAP.md).
 Proceed with caution.

+See also [the Template's README](Website/README.md) for how the as-created project works.